 Infant and Child Health

-We know that the health of your child is of the utmost importance to you and so we have provided the following information and links to help insure that your child gets the best possible medical care.
+We know that the health of your child is of the utmost importance to you and so we have provided the information and links below.

 Find a Government Program

 Government Benefit Programs website can help you find government programs for which you and your child qualify.
 At this website you can fill out the questionnaire and the site will list all the national government programs for which you qualify.

 Every U.S. state has government programs that can provide you with information about, and access to, free or low-cost medical care and food.
 You may find the following resource links helpful: